Energy Attribute Tokens (EATs)

 Turning Energy Attribute Certificates (EACs) into Energy Attribute Tokens (EATs)

-We use the term "Energy Attribute Credit" (EAC) to refer to the assets when tracked in a government registry.
-Once tokenized on-chain, we refer to it as an "Energy Attribute token" (EAT).
+We use the term "Energy Attribute Certificate" (EAC) to refer to the assets when tracked in a legacy registry.
+Once tokenized on-chain, we refer to it as an "Energy Attribute Token" (EAT).

 EATs are ERC-1155 compliant Non-Fungible Tokens (NFT).
-This format allows the token to contain metadata of the most critical properties (like its fuel type and date), and references to the entire EAC-associated metadata available on our API or from a distributed file store.
+This format allows the token to carry metadata of the most critical properties (like its tech type and vintage), and references to other EAC-associated metadata available on our API.

 The following metadata is stored within the token to enable us to bridge certificates on and off-chain, uniquely track each certificate, perform automated inclusion criteria for liquidity pools, and ensure certificates and properly and permanently retired:

-- Vintage: When the energy for an EAC was generated - typically designated by a month and year.
+Vintage: When the energy for an EAC was generated? - designated by a month and year.

-- Fuel type: What type of fuel was used to generate the power? e.g. Wind, Solar, Hydro, etc.
+Tech type: Which energy technology was used to generate the power? e.g. Wind, Solar, Hydro, etc.

-- Certificate Type: Which global standard is this certificate? e.g. North American REC
+Certificate Type: Which global standard is this certificate? e.g. North American REC, European GO, etc

-- Certificate Endorsement: Was this certificate endorsed by an external third party like Green-e to guarantee a high-quality project?
+Certificate Endorsement: Was this certificate endorsed by an external third party like the Center for Resource Solutions (CRS) to guarantee a high-quality project?

 There is a considerable amount of additional metadata about the original certificate, that is fairly heterogeneous across registries and only lightly structured at best, and thus not a good fit to be stored directly on-chain.
 Instead, the additional metadata will be available from our publicly accessible API, or on a distributed file store.